Must See Scenic Areas & Byways

 Tellico River Road

 Located near Tellico Plains, Tennessee, this road (Forest Service Road 210/Tellico River Road) winds alongside the Tellico River as it tumbles through the Cherokee National Forest.
 Along the way, you will pass by the Historic Tellico Ranger Station, built as a CCC Camp and lovingly restored.
-Bald River Falls provides a spectacular visual treat.
+Bald River Falls provides a spectacular visual treat - cascading over 90 feet.
 Parking is available at the falls so you can linger, take photographs, and enjoy nature’s splendor.
 Baby Falls attracts kayakers from near and far.
 The Tellico Fish Hatchery is located upriver.
 All in all, a beautiful drive

 This 32 mile drive from Tellico Plains, TN to Benton, TN is less about nearby attractions and more about the beautiful views travelers this way will experience.
 It passes through lush woods where the trees often form a canopy over the road, and there is an array of small, quaint towns on the trip.
 The Hiwassee River, which parallels the route much of the time, affords multiple opportunities to pull over and commune with nature or drop a line to see if a fish will bite.
 The best time to enjoy this drive is in the Spring, Summer, or Fall.
 Travelers turn on Mecca Pike Road, from Highway 68 in Tellico Plains to begin the drive and then end the drive in Benton, TN on Highway 411.